 Sullivan spent 10 blissful days exploring Lesotho.
 Known as the Kingdom of the Sky, this magnificent mountain valley stands 2161 metres above sea level, harbouring unprecedented views and rugged escarpments.
 And with about 300 days of sunshine a year, the awe-inspiring beauty is never covered.
 Lesotho’s natural abundance seems to know no bounds.
 Crystal clear water, which the locals call ‘White Gold,’ flows through the veins of the country, feeding into cascading waterfalls that punctuate the otherwise hushed expanse of grassland.

 Sullivan’s first three days were spent traveling with local photographer Justice Kalebe, before embarking on a seven day horseback trip through the isolated valleys of Semonkong.
 Here, Sullivan was accompanied by two local guides, five horses, and the vast, unscathed landscape.
 The adventure was filled with significant land and self-exploration, as well as photography development.

 In 2018, Sullivan began expanding his portfolio with wildlife filming projects.
 Since he was a child, Sullivan’s heart was set on documenting the raw, sun-drenched expanse of the wild African savannah.

-His dream became reality when his contracts took him to places such as the Okavango, Groot Karoo, Namibia, Mozambique, Kruger Park and more.
+His dream became reality when his contracts took him to places such as the Okavango, Malawi, Kenya, Zambia, Namibia, Mozambique and more.

-Justin has since spent the majority of his time filming in Wilderness areas and is currently working on two ongoing documentaries in the Greater Kruger.
+Justin has since spent the majority of his time filming in Wilderness areas across Africa and is currently based in the Greater Kruger, South Africa.

 On 11 March 2017, a large fire ravaged through the Imizamo Yethu informal settlement in Cape Town, South Africa, killing four people.
 A total of 2194 informal dwellings were destroyed, and over 9700 people were displaced.